 We here at Grapevine DO NOT SELL TO PET STORES, brokers, auctions or any where else besides directly to the families that we personally meet with and approve.
 Unfortunately, several times a year I do receive phone calls from people who have bought a puppy from online or in a pet shop and were told upon asking that the “breeder” was from my town.
 THIS IS NOT ME, but one of the puppy mill operations near me in my town.
 There is also an Amish “breeder” who uses, or has used the pre-fix “Grapevine” with her puppies.
 THIS IS NOT ME EITHER!
-We are looking into how she is able to do that, given the fact that Grapevine is a registered kennel name.
+Our registered kennel name is “Grapevine’s”, NOT “Grapevine”.

 Please, I beg you, do your research thoroughly before acquiring a new puppy.
-Visit the Golden Retriever Club of America’s website at this link and read all the valuable information there on how to find a reputable breeder.
+Visit the Golden Retriever Club of America’s website at this link and read all the valuable information there on how to find a reputable breeder and learn if the breed is the right one for you.
 Feel free to contact me, too, and I will do everything I can to help you make an good, informed decision!

 Being a member of the GRCA, I do not agree with the practice of breeding doodles.
 I am sure pet owners of doodles love them very much and they probably are nice pets.
 However, if you are looking for a nice, mix-breed pet, there are so many that need good homes without paying a ridiculous amount of money for.
 This this the statement put forth by the GRCA, and it is well worth your time to read: link.
 I could not have said it better myself.
 Interestingly enough, the man who is credited with the creation of the doodle dog deeply regrets his actions.
 READ THIS!